 - Switching from building in-app extensions in ABAP to building extensions on the platform

 - Additionally, we hear from our customers that the more they develop application extensions, the faster and easier it becomes, given the ability to reuse shareable logic and leverage built-in accelerators

-All of these use cases constitute the value of SAP Cloud Platform as not just an integration platform, but as an extension platform, as well.
+All of these use cases constitute the value of SAP BTP as not just an integration platform, but as an extension platform, as well.

 To align with customer expectations and to simplify their experiences, we focus on two initiatives: The Integration Suite and the Extension Suite.
-Let’s delve a bit deeper into SAP Cloud Platform, its two Suites, and its platform foundation.
+Let’s delve a bit deeper into SAP BTP, its two Suites, and its platform foundation.

 The Integration Suite is THE integration platform for SAP-to-SAP integrations, SAP- to -non-SAP integrations, cloud-to-cloud, and cloud- to -on-premise.
 The Integration Suite not only provides the integration technology for message-based integration, API-based integration, or event-based integration, it also provides pre-built integration content, as well.
 This helps to speed up the integration project times for our customers.

 To see this in action, let’s look at how one of our customers, a global cosmetics company, is benefiting from their integrations.
 This company interfaces with multiple third-party and banking systems using the Integration Suite.
 In addition, they work with a set of implementation partners, and each new point project takes only four to six weeks from ideation to production, highlighting the speed that they are achieving.
 The customer experienced a 70% quicker time-to-delivery for app development projects, with a 40% cost reduction.